kauwelab/PolyRiskScore/static/downloadables/README.md

 ### Running from the Command Line

 To run the risk score calculator from the command line, you should pass the required parameters to the script as shown below.
 You may also pass the file path to a zipped vcf or txt file.
-See the ___ section of this document to learn more about filtering studies to calculate scores for.
+See the *Filtering* section of this document to learn more about filtering studies to calculate scores for.

 #### Using a VCF with required parameters
 ```bash